Trial by combat: Modern era

-Modern era

 It is uncertain when the last actual trial by battle in Britain took place.
 While some references speak of such a trial being held in 1631, records indicate that King Charles I intervened to prevent the battle.
 A 1638 case is less clear: it involved a legal dispute between Ralf Claxton and Richard Lilburne (the latter the father of John Lilburne).
 The king again stepped in, and judges acted to delay proceedings.
 No record survives of the outcome of the case, but no contemporary account speaks of the trial by battle actually taking place.
 The last certain judicial battle in Britain was in Scotland in 1597, when Adam Bruntfield accused James Carmichael of murder and killed him in battle.

 Proposals to abolish trial by battle were made in the 17th century, and twice in the 18th, but were unsuccessful.
 In 1774, as part of the legislative response to the Boston Tea Party, Parliament considered a bill that would have abolished appeals of murder and trials by battle in the American colonies.
 It was successfully opposed by Member of Parliament John Dunning, who called the appeal of murder "that great pillar of the Constitution".
 Writer and MP Edmund Burke, on the other hand, supported the abolition, calling the appeal and wager "superstitious and barbarous to the last degree".

 The writ of right was the most direct way, in the common law, of challenging someone's right to a piece of real property.
 The criminal appeal was a private criminal prosecution instituted by the accuser directly against the accused.
 It was not, unlike the contemporary appeal, a proceeding in a court of superior jurisdiction reviewing the proceedings of a lower court.

 Such a private prosecution was last conducted in the case of Ashford v Thornton in 1818.
 Pronouncing judgment in favour of the accused's plea claiming the wager of battle, Justice Bayley of the King's Bench said that:

 One inconvenience attending this mode of proceeding is, that the party who institutes it must be willing, if required, to stake his life in support of his accusation.

 Parliament abolished wager of battle the following year, in February 1819, in an Act (Appeal of Murder, etc. Act 1819) introduced by the Attorney General Samuel Shepherd.
 At the same time, the writ of right and criminal appeals was also abolished.

-In more recent times, members of the sovereign citizen movement and other novel legal theorists have occasionally claimed that the right to trial by battle still holds: such as mechanic Leon Humphries, who challenged the DVLA to "raise a champion" over a £25 SORN fine.
+In more recent times, members of the sovereign citizen movement and other novel legal theorists have occasionally claimed that the right to trial by battle still holds.
+In 2002, mechanic Leon Humphries from Bury St Edmunds challenged the DVLA to "raise a champion" over a £25 SORN penalty notice.
+His request was refused by a magistrates court and he was subsequently fined £200 for failing to pay the notice.